-An answer file is an XML-based file that contains setting definitions and values to use during Windows® Setup.
+An answer file is an XML-based file that contains setting definitions and values to use during Windows Setup.
 In an answer file, you specify various setup options.
 These options include how to partition disks, where to find the Windows image that will be installed, and which product key to apply.
-You can also specify values that apply to the Windows installation, such as names of user accounts, display settings, and Windows Internet Explorer® favorites.
+You can also specify values that apply to the Windows installation, such as names of user accounts and display settings.
 The answer file for Setup is typically called Unattend.xml.

 Answer files that are created in Windows System Image Manager (Windows SIM) are associated with a particular Windows image.
 You can therefore validate the settings in the answer file to the settings in the Windows image.
 However, because any answer file can be used to install any Windows image, if there are settings in the answer file for components that are not in the Windows image, those settings are ignored.
 For information about how to create answer files, see Best Practices for Authoring Answer Files.

 Settings in an answer file are organized into two sections, components and packages.

 The components section of an answer file contains all the component settings that are applied during Windows Setup.
 Components are organized into various configuration passes: windowsPE, offlineServicing, generalize, specialize, auditSystem, auditUser, and oobeSystem.
 Each configuration pass represents a different phase of Windows Setup.
 Settings can be applied during one or more passes.
 If a setting can be applied in more than one configuration pass, you can select the pass in which to apply the setting.

 For more information about the different components and settings that you can configure in an answer file, see the Unattended Windows Setup Reference (unattend.chm).

 Microsoft uses packages to distribute software updates, service packs, and language packs.
 Packages can also contain Windows features.

 You can configure packages to be added to a Windows image or removed from a Windows image.
 You can also change the settings for features in a package.